yochannah/carpentries.org/pages/membership.md

 We are always interested in new members, and in participating in grants and other proposals.
 To reach us, or to find out more, [please send us an email](mailto:membership@carpentries.org).

-We provide a limited number of sponsored memberships for institutions with financial need and for institutions serving historically underserved populations.
-If you believe that your institution is eligible for support, [please send us an email](mailto:membership@carpentries.org).